Additional Leave Benefits

 - Coding the correct earnings code on their time sheet

-- Submit any pay received from the court system to UA HR to help offset the cost of the benefit.
+- Submitting any pay received from the court system to UA HR to help offset the cost of the benefit

 Leave Without Pay (LWOP) is available to all employees.